RobinJoe/osic-docs/writing guides/osic-blog-writing.md

 Images can catch readers attention.
 Can you create a graphic or image, or add a screen shot to illustrate your point?

-Avoid jargon!
+Avoid jargon in your writing.
 Rackers (and the entire tech industry) tend to speak in jargon.
-Unless your post is aimed at a technical audience, use plain English.
+Unless your post is aimed at a technical audience, use plain language.
 There is never a reason to use business jargon.

 Link link link.
 First product mention?
 Link to the product page.
 Outside accolades?
 Link to it.
 Citing a study or source or article?
 Link to it.